 Here are other reasons for sticky latex paint:

 Applying latex paint on a wet surface gives the same results as painting in cold temperatures.
-The moisture in the surface will prevent the latex paint from drying properly and it will turn sticky too.
+The moisture on the surface will prevent it from drying properly, causing it to turn sticky.

 - You Applied Another Coat Too Soon

-Latex paint is naturally thick so if you apply thick coats, the paint will take hours to dry and will remain sticky till it does.
-In this case, the paint will eventually dry.
-It will just take longer than usual.
-So how do you fix sticky polyurethane?
-Let’s find out.
+Latex paint is naturally thick, so if you apply thick coats, it will take hours to dry and the coating will remain sticky until it does.
+In this case, the paint will eventually dry, it will just take longer than usual.

 Here is a guide on how to do this: